mcraiha/spine-unity-docs/Shaders.md

 This means, even if you are experienced in writing shaders, that generated shaders can serve as a template or starting point for more complex, hand-coded shaders.

 But remember that most of these editors are aimed at making 3D shaders.
 Not everything in shaders for 3D meshes will work for 2D sprites.
 You have to keep the characteristics mentioned above in mind for your shader to work correctly with Spine skeleton rendering and Unity sprites in general.

+At the same time, these node-based shader editors are limited in what you can do with them.
+For example, multi-pass (extra non-lighting pass) shaders can be done by hand coding but neither Amplify nor ShaderForge allow this.

 # Examples